Vyral/base-template/_posts/2022-07-18-find-the-best-music-for-your-open-house.md

 {% include pullquote.html %}

-Once you nail down the perfect soundtrack, **there are a few other open house tips you should follow.** First, have all the lights on, even if it’s the middle of summer.
+Once you nail down the perfect soundtrack, **there are a few other open house tips you should follow.** First, keep all the lights on, even if it’s the middle of summer.
 The home can look incredible, but no one will notice if they can’t see it.
 Pay attention to the scent of the home as well.
 People will notice if there are stray or out-of-place odors.&nbsp;

 If you have questions about today’s topic or anything else, please call or email the SOLDwisch team.
 We look forward to hearing from you\!